adonisjs/v5-docs/content/api/database/query-builder.md

 ```

 ## Pagination
-The query builder has first class support for offset based pagination.
+The query builder has first-class support for offset-based pagination.
 It also automatically counts the number of total rows by running a separate query behind the scenes.

 ```ts
 const page = request.input('page', 1)